7 ways to raise capital for your startup business

 Approach angel investors

-Not only will angel investors offer you a decent slab of cash to help with your business, but they'll even mentor you through your adventure, offering advice when you need it and warning you against common mistakes they've seen being made time and again by small businesses.
+Best of all, angel investors are about more than just a decent slab of cash to help with your business.
+They'll even mentor you throughout your adventure, offering advice when you need it and warning you against common mistakes they've seen being made time and again by small businesses.

-How to get the attention of angel investors is another mission you'll be faced with.
-A quick google should throw up some great options of how to get in touch with investors, but the UK Business Association website is a great place to start.
+How to get the attention of angel investors is another matter altogether.
+A quick Google should throw up some ways of getting in touch with investors, but the UK Business Angels Association website is a great place to start too.

 You should also keep an eye out for any pitching events and conferences where investors are likely to be, and enquire about pitching your product.
 Remember that smaller events can be just as effective as the big time ones – and you should never have to pay to pitch!